Dogs in Antarctica - Huskies

 A dog team would usually consist of nine dogs often led by a bitch.
 Lighter dogs went at the front and heavier workers to the rear.
 The dogs gave the appearance of enjoying human company and attention and enjoyed their jobs pulling sledges.
 The center trace was most commonly used, though at other times a fan trace would be used to good effect.
 In good conditions a team on the Antarctic Peninsula might average 16 miles (26 km day).

 Investigations into nutritional requirements were also made.
 Sledge dog food requirements were found to vary quite widely from dog to dog, an average requirement was around 2,500 kcal per day when idle and at least 5,000 kcal per day when actively hauling heavy sledges over long distances.
 These amounts are about 75% of that required by a human under similar conditions.
-The requirement for active sledging is about the same for a human and dog at 5,000 kcal per day each, though the men of course don't continually pull the sledge under those conditions, they do however frequently ski alongside or in front of the sledge and will get off and push the sledge through especially difficult terrain such as broken up ice and soft snow.
+The requirement for active sledging is about the same for a human and dog at 5,000 kcal per day each.
+The men of course don't continually pull the sledge under those conditions, they do however frequently ski alongside or in front of the sledge and will get off and push through especially difficult terrain such as broken up ice and soft snow.
 Sledging with dogs is not the restful pursuit that may be imagined!

-Where possible dogs were fed with seal meat which was found to be the best overall food, given with blubber and skin in the winter and when working and with less blubber in the summer months when less energy is needed to maintain body temperature.
+Where possible dogs were fed with seal meat which was found to be the best overall food, given with blubber and skin in the winter and when working and with less blubber in the summer months when less energy is needed to maintain body temperature and condition.
 Both dogs and men would often lose weight and condition when out in the field travelling and camping daily.
-Each dog would be fed 7lb (3.18kg) of seal meat and blubber on alternate days in the winter months, that averages out to the equivalent of about 2 x 8oz. steaks + 5 x 8oz. blocks of butter per day.
+Each dog would be fed 7lb (3.18kg) of seal meat and blubber on alternate days in the winter months, that averages out to the equivalent of about 2 x 8oz. steaks (protein) + 5 x 8oz. blocks of butter (fat) per day.

 |Energy kcal / lb||1973||510||2352||2520||2456||590||640|